 Another unique problem faced by older people with hearing loss is that culturally, hearing loss is often written off as just a normal part of aging.
 True, age-related hearing loss, or presbycusis, is slow to progress; but because of its slow progression, seniors, their family members and their doctors are often slower to acknowledge hearing loss, and do not take it seriously.
 And even those who eventually do seek treatment are not in any hurry; the average amount of time between noticing hearing loss and seeking treatment is 10 years.
 Regular medical care isn’t helpful either; surveys show that only 14 percent of doctors make hearing loss screening a regular part of a physical exam.
 All of this adds up to an epidemic of untreated hearing loss for seniors.

 Hearing loss can also take a toll on the physical health of the elderly, whether in the form of diminished personal safety, disease or falls.
 Those with hearing loss might have difficulty hearing an alarm or a siren, or might not hear someone shouting a warning.
-They might not hear a doctor’s instructions regarding medication, or other vital medical information.
-And studies have shown due to balance issues, those with untreated hearing loss are 3 times more likely to suffer falls than those without.
+They might not hear a doctor’s instructions regarding medication or other vital medical information.
+And studies have shown due to balance issues, those with untreated hearing loss are three times more likely to suffer falls than those without.

 The social isolation that often accompanies hearing loss can also be detrimental.
 Those who are socially isolated are less likely to exercise and more likely to drink, smoke and have an unhealthy diet.
 These in turn lead to poor physical health and conditions like diabetes, high blood pressure and heart disease.
 And social isolation due to hearing loss has also been linked to higher rates of cognitive decline in the elderly.